 Don’t leave home without one.
 It isn’t a pleasant thought to entertain, but just as a human can get hurt or ill on a trip, so can our beloved pets.
 You can mitigate a lot of the harm that can come to them by making sure you have a dedicated dog first aid kit packed in the car when you go on trips.

 Essential items for your pet first aid kit

 This list may be long, but many of the items are one-off purchases that you might already have.
 If you’re starting from fresh, ready-made kit like one from Charlie the Vet, includes essential items such as:

 - Scissors – needed to cut bandages and matted fur…it happens.

-- Tweezers – removing splinters or debris in a wound is easier with a tweezer.
+- Tweezers – removing splinters, debris or ticks is easier and more hygienic with a tweezer.